-Survey sent to: SERFF users, Speed to Market Interested Parties
+Survey sent to: SERFF users, Speed to Market Interested Parties via email

+(Survey will be advertised on the SERFF release notes page too.)

 The Speed to Market (EX) Working Group is evaluating existing Speed to Market tools and would appreciate your input.